Fuzzing Deep Learning Compilers with HirGen: Evaluation

-Until now, \techname{} has found \bugsnum{} bugs, of which \confirmedbugsnum{} have been confirmed, \fixedbugsnum{} have been fixed in the main branch of TVM and \unknownbugsnum{} are previously unknown to developers.
-Table \ref{tab:bugs} presents all details about all the confirmed bugs discovered by \techname{}, including their symptoms, root causes, the test oracles detecting them, the fixing status and whether they are previously unknown.
+Running three months under the strict mode and one week under the disruptive mode, \techname{} has found \bugsnum{} bugs, of which \confirmedbugsnum{} have been confirmed. \confirmedandfixedbugsnum{} out of \confirmedbugsnum{} confirmed bugs have been fixed.
+Moreover, \confirmedandunknownbugsnum{} bugs are previously unknown and \fixedandunknownbugsnum{} fixed bugs were previously unknown.
+Table \ref{tab:bugs} presents the details of all the confirmed bugs discovered by \techname{}, including their symptoms, root causes, the test oracles detecting them, the fixing status, whether they are previously unknown, by which generation mode were they detected, were they also found by other techniques (blanks mean no other techniques detected the bugs in experiments) and whether they are high-level optimization bugs.
 Symptom includes crash and inconsistency.
-The former means that TVM terminates unexpectedly while the latter means that different results or statuses are caught in testing We also manually investigate the root cause of each bug adopting the taxonomy of a recent bug study~\cite{qingchao}.
-Specifically, We carefully compare these bugs with the collected historical bugs and assign each of them with a root cause.
+The former means that TVM terminates unexpectedly while the latter means that different results or statuses are caught in testing.
+We also manually investigate the root cause of each bug adopting the taxonomy of a recent bug study~\cite{qingchao}.
+Specifically, We carefully compare these bugs with the collected historical bugs and assign each of them a root cause.

-The root causes of these bugs are divided into the following classes: \begin{itemize}[leftmargin=8pt] \item \textbf{Type Problem.} This category of bugs is triggered by data type related problems, including incorrect type inference, incomplete implementation of an operator on one data type, etc. \item \textbf{Incorrect Exception Handling.} This category of bugs occurs when TVM lacks rich and readable warning message or even has no handling of some extreme situations.
-This kind of bugs are related to the robustness of TVM. \item \textbf{Incorrect Numerical Computation.} This root cause involves incorrect numerical computations, values, or usages. \item \textbf{Internal API Incompatibility.} This category of bugs is triggered because TVM can not handle the combination of some APIs correctly.
-For instance, unexpected refuse of one combination of several high-level optimizations is counted as this kind of bug. \item \textbf{Memory Allocation Problem.} This root cause refers to the poor or incorrect memory allocation. \end{itemize}
+There are five root causes resulting in these bugs. \begin{itemize}[leftmargin=8pt, topsep=0pt] \item Type Problem.
+This category of bugs is triggered by data type-related problems, including incorrect type inference, incomplete implementation of an operator on one data type, etc. \item Incorrect Exception Handling.
+This category of bugs occurs when TVM lacks rich and readable warning messages or even has no handling of some extreme situations.
+This kind of bug is related to the robustness of TVM. \item Incorrect Numerical Computation.
+This root cause involves incorrect numerical computations, values, or usages. \item Internal API Incompatibility.
+This category of bugs is triggered because TVM can not handle the combination of some APIs correctly.
+For instance, unexpected refusal of one combination of several high-level optimizations is counted as this kind of bug. \item Memory Allocation Problem.
+This root cause refers to poor or incorrect memory allocation. \end{itemize}